gblancogarcia/GBInfiniteScrollView/README.md

 ## Requirements

-GBInfiniteLoopScrollView works on iOS 7 and is compatible with ARC projects.
+GBInfiniteLoopScrollView works on iOS 7 SDK or later and is compatible with ARC projects.

 ## Adding GBInfiniteLoopScrollView to your project